 Maria Blaeuer, J.D.
 (Maryland)

-Maria Blaeuer is a Staff Attorney at Advocates for Justice and Education, the District of Columbia’s federally designated Parent Training and Information Center, and she has been with AJE since 2015.
+Maria Blaeuer is the Director of Programs and Outreach at Advocates for Justice and Education (AJE), the District of Columbia’s federally designated Parent Training and Information Center, and she has been with AJE since 2015.

-She has spent most of her legal career in private practice focusing on special education law and the needs of students with disabilities in low-to-moderate income communities.
-As part of that practice, she has provided professional development and continuing education about special education to attorneys, teachers and other service providers in the District of Columbia, Virginia, Massachusetts, Illinois and Pennsylvania.
-In her current role, Ms. Blaeuer works with schools and families to ensure that students receive and education that allows them to live fulling and self-directed lives.
+Prior to joining AJE, Maria has spent most of her legal career in private practice focusing on special education law and the needs of students with disabilities in low-to-moderate income communities.
+She has provided professional development and continuing education about special education to attorneys, parents, teachers and other service providers in the District of Columbia, Maryland, New York, Virginia, Massachusetts, Illinois, Oregon and Pennsylvania.
+In her current role, Maria works with schools and families to ensure that students receive and education that allows them to live fulling and self-directed lives.
 She directs AJE’s parent and professional training work, and supports AJE’s individual and systemic advocacy work.
 She brings a unique perspective to this role, having participated in the IEP and special education process as a student with an IEP herself, as a teacher of students with disabilities, as a parent, and now at AJE, as an attorney for students and families.

-Maria is a native of the Washington D.C. region, and serves as an appointed member of the Montgomery County, MD Commission on Juvenile Justice, and the Lawyer Assistance Committee of the D.C.
+Maria is a native of the Washington D.C. region, and has served as an appointed member of the Montgomery County, MD Commission on Juvenile Justice, and the Lawyer Assistance Committee of the D.C.
 Bar.
 She is also on the board of a small charter school serving at-risk, and over-age and under-credited students.
 She obtained her Bachelor’s degree with honors from Virginia Commonwealth University, earned her law degree from Howard University School of Law.

-Ms. Blaeuer lives near Montgomery County, MD’s agricultural reserve with her husband, three children, and the family’s three cats, a very old dog, and numerous chickens.
+Maria lives near Montgomery County, MD’s agricultural reserve with her husband, three children, and the family’s three cats, a very old dog, and numerous chickens.

 Andrew Faust, J.D.
 (Pennsylvania)